mhvk/baseband/docs/baseband/install.rst

 .. note::

-    As with Astropy, building the documentation is unnecessary unless you are writing new documentation or do not have internet access, as baseband's documentation is available online at `baseband.readthedocs.io
+    As with Astropy, building the documentation is unnecessary unless you are writing new documentation or do not have internet access, as Baseband's documentation is available online at `baseband.readthedocs.io
     <https://baseband.readthedocs.io>`_.

-The baseband documentation can be built again using :file:`setup.py` from the root directory::
+The Baseband documentation can be built again using :file:`setup.py` from the root directory::

     python3 setup.py build_docs

-This requires to have `Sphinx <http://sphinx.pocoo.org>`_ installed (and its dependencies; version 1.5 recommended).
+This requires to have `Sphinx <http://sphinx.pocoo.org>`_ installed (and its dependencies).